© Region Stavanger- Eduardo Grund

 • Spring

-If you are an eager angler, spring is a good time to come visit.
+If you are an eager angler, spring is a good time to visit the Stavanger region.

-The fish in Norway generally eat less during winter when it’s cold, but with spring and higher temperatures, the fish tend to get more active and eat more, so you might have more luck in catching any, therefore fishing in spring is ideal in Norway.
+The fish in Norway generally eat less during winter when it’s cold, but with spring and higher temperatures, the fish tend to get more active and eat more, so you might have more luck catching them.
+Therefore, fishing in spring is ideal in Norway.

 Note: Fishing in the sea is free of charge, however, quotas do apply, as well as minimum sizes for nearly all fish.
 Fishing in rivers and lakes generally requires a fishing license.